-- 2. I was born in Glasgow and lived in Pollock with my mum, dad and four siblings.
-My mum's name was and my dad's name is and my dad's name is and my dad's name is and my dad's name is and my dad's name is and my dad's name is and my dad's name is five years older two older sisters, an older brother, and a younger sister. - 3.
+Witness Statement of GQT Support person present: YES My name is details are known by that name.
+My date of birth is details are known to the Inquiry.
+Life before going into care I was born in Glasgow and lived in Pollock with my mum, dad and four siblings.
+My mum's name was and my dad's name is .
+I have two older sisters, an older brother, and a younger sister. is five years older than me. is five years older than me and is five years younger than me.
 Life at home was pretty violent.
 My dad was really violent towards my mum and he had a reputation in Glasgow for being a hard man.
 He was involved in crime and he was always in trouble with the police.
 As kids, we were protected a bit because of my dad's reputation.
-No one would touch us if they knew my dad. - 4.
+No one would touch us if they knew my dad.
 We lived in Pollock until my mum and dad split up in 1975.
 After that, my siblings and I moved to Castlemilk with my mum.
 I was five years old.
 I started going to St Bartholomew's Primary School, but I never got on well at school.
 I hated it.
 I was struggling a lot with my anger after my parents split up.
-I always felt close to my dad and I idolised him, so the split affected me quite a bit. - 5.
+I always felt close to my dad and I idolised him, so the split affected me quite a bit.
 Life at home with mum was chaotic.
 She was a drinker and would either not come home for days on end or bring random guys back to the house.
 She would end up passing out and putting us at risk by leaving the guys to take advantage of me and my siblings.
 There were a couple of times I woke up to find guys trying to take my clothes off.
 My siblings and I would fight them off.
 Me, my brother and sisters attacked one guy who tried to sexually abuse me.
 We managed to force him back downstairs and we barricade ourselves at the top of the stairs.
-Sector and Sector were the oldest so they were at the front of the barricade and the rest of us were giving them missiles to throw at the guy.
+And were the oldest so they were at the front of the barricade and the rest of us were giving them missiles to throw at the guy.
 We ended up smashing one of my mum's windows and she never even woke up.